Sunday, June 30, 2013

 The First Rule Of Murder Club

 Welcome to Fight Club.
-The first rule of Fight Club is: you do not talk about Fight Club ~ Tyler Durden (Brad Pitt).
+The first rule of Fight Club is: you do not talk about Fight Club -- Tyler Durden (Brad Pitt).
 A quote from the 1996 film Fight Club.

 "You must swear on your life that none of the secrets of the Murder Club will be revealed", a stern looking William Hartenbaum informed his friend Dennis Marks.
 "Screw that", Vincent Vanderschmit (AKA Voltron) objected.
-"If you breath a word of this to anyone I'll personally cut off your ding-a-ling.
+"If you breathe a word of this to anyone I'll personally cut off your ding-a-ling.
 You'll be like that Theon Greyjoy character on Game of Thrones".

 "Don't worry guys" Dennis assured his friends.
 "I want to get my hands dirty.
 And if you let me there is no way I can squeal, as I'd be implicating myself".
 William wasn't sure he agreed with what Voltron said about cutting off privates, but he let it go, seeing as Voltron was their de facto leader.